transitionnetwork/tn_radix/README.md

 tn_radix
 ========

-A simple, clean, Bootstrap subtheme of Radix for Transition Network
+A simple, clean, Bootstrap-based and Flatly subtheme of Radix for Transition Network